 According to Sandra Goeres, vice president of marketing at FAW-Volkswagen Automotive Co, Chinese women prefer buying models such as the A3, TT, Q3 and Q5.
 To boost sales further, Audi China aims to offer more features that cater to women, specifically automated self-parking along with a more varied body color palette.

 Audi China is also working with local magazines such as Marie Claire and Elle to attract more women buyers and in the past have promoted the cars through art events.
 This makes sense taking into account around half of the customers of entry-level premium brands are women, according to Yale Zhang, Shanghai-based managing director at researcher Autoforesight Shanghai Co.

-That being said, total Audi sales in China have dropped by 0.6% through October due to a slowdown in the economy and also because of a drop in the stock market.
+That being said, according to Zacks review, total Audi sales in China have dropped by 0.6% through October due to a slowdown in the economy and also because of a drop in the stock market.